iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ### Expand to prepare example code

-If you've followed this _Get Started_ section from the beginning, run these commands to get the example code:
+If you've followed this _Get Started_ tutorial from the beginning, run these commands to get the example code:

 ```dvc